mui/base-ui/docs/data/base/components/field/field.md

 - `state.validity`, the field's `ValidityState`
 - `state.errors`, an array of custom errors returned from the `validate` prop (if present)
 - `state.error`, a custom error string returned from the `validate` prop (if present)
-- `state.value`, the field's control value
+- `state.value`, the field control's current value
-- `state.initialValue`, the field control's initial value
+- `state.initialValue`, the field control's initial value upon mount

 It can be placed anywhere inside `Field.Root`, including other Field subcomponents.

 ### Realtime and async validation

-`validateOnChange` reports the validity of the control on every `change` event, such as a keypress.
+`validateOnChange` reports the validity of the control on every `change` event, such as a keypress:

 ```jsx
 <Field.Root validateOnChange>